 LOTO is a proven way to ensure safe working in any industry of workplace and dramatically reduces the chances of injuries and fatalities to a very low number.
 While this in itself is a great reason to implement LOTO in the workplace, there is another good reason to do it and that is to follow the law.

 In many regions, following LOTO is the law and you could be prosecuted legally if you do not follow it.
-In the US, the Occupational Safety and Health Administration (OSHA) has mandated the following of lockout tagout procedures.
+In the US, the Occupational Safety and Health Administration (OSHA) has mandated the following of lockout tagout procedures for the control of hazardous energy.
+Similarly there are laws and regulations in other regions of the world too.
+In most places this is mandatory.

 What do the OSHA Standards for LOTO say?